 There are two possible reasons here:

-Permissible are all current digital and analogue servos with default mid-pulse range (1.5 ms) as well as narrow pulse servos on the tailpiece.
+Supported are all current digital and analogue servos with default mid-pulse range (1.5 ms).

 A slight operation is recognizable or audible primarily for fast digital servos by the bavarianDEMON, even when the model is standing still.
 This is completely unproblematic and is due to either the output rate or due to small measurement fluctuations as they could appear with rotor gyros on the tailpiece servo.